Zeta Psi: Grand Chapter

-Annual meeting of the Board of Delegates

-The Board of Delegates elects the Grand Chapter officers and may amend the by-laws and act as the legislative body of the Grand Chapter.
+The Board of Delegates elects the Grand Chapter officers at the fraternity's annual meeting.

-Executive committee

 The executive committee is constituted as follows: "Phi Alpha, Alpha Phi Alpha, Sigma Alpha, Gamma Alpha, Delta Alpha, and four (4) representatives duly elected at large from the Fraternity, with the provision that at least one member of the Committee must be from Canada and at least one must be from the United States."